You are currently viewing Thowadra, a High Cliff where Guru Rinpoche left a Wooden Garuda

 SHARE THIS POST

 Thowadra is a sacred cliff of Guru Rinpoche founded by Mandarava, the consort of Guru Rimpoche where a wooden Garuda is said to have been left after exiling Tibetan king Khikha Rathoe from Khenpajong valley.
-It is located at an altitude of 3,400 meters in Bumthang Dzongkhag.
+Thowadra Lhakhang is located at the extreme north of Chutoed village under Tang Gewog in Bumthang Dzongkhag at an altitude of 3,400 meters.

 Thowadrak, which means “high cliff“, is one of the four sacred cliffs of Guru Rinpoche in Bumthang blessed by the visits of Guru Rinpoche and many other great Buddhist masters.
 Today, Thowadrak Monastery, like the famed Tiger’s Nest Monastery in Paro, clings to the high cliff towards the north of Tang Valley of Bumthang.